Providing Reception Services

 A dog sitting on the veterinary clinic reception floor

-Like all animal facilities, cleanliness is of maximum importance to prevent the spread of disease, so, therefore, the reception area is just as important to keep clean and tidy.
+Like all animal facilities, cleanliness is of maximum importance to prevent the spread of disease, so the reception area is just as important to keep clean and tidy.

 All staff members are responsible for maintaining the facility in a tidy and hygienic state.
 Cleaning is one of the most important tasks as it underscores the effective implementation of the principles of aseptic technique.

-Attention to detail is often noted by clients and equated with the ability to provide acceptable standards of service.
+Clients often note the attention to detail and equate it with the ability to provide acceptable standards of service.
 Your nose is a very sensitive hygiene detector - follow it!

 Each of the following areas will have separate cleaning utensils: